hashicorp/terraform-provider-kubernetes/_examples/eks/README.md

 # EKS (Amazon Elastic Kubernetes Service)

 This example shows how to use the Terraform Kubernetes Provider and Terraform Helm Provider to configure an EKS cluster.
-The example builds the EKS cluster and applies the Kubernetes configurations in a single operation.
+The example config builds the EKS cluster and applies the Kubernetes configurations in a single operation.

 You will need the following environment variables to be set: